 SOLID ORGAN TRANSPLANTS

-- Auto islet cell transplant is done after a person has their pancreas removed due to chronic pancreatitis.
-The procedure takes insulin-producing cells from the pancreas and returns them to the patient's body.
+- Auto islet cell transplant is done after a person has their pancreas removed due to long-term (chronic) pancreatitis.
+The procedure takes insulin-producing cells from the pancreas and returns them to the person's body.

 - Corneal transplant replaces a damaged or diseased cornea.
 The cornea is the clear tissue on the front of the eye that helps focus light on the retina.
 It is the part of the eye on which a contact lens rests.